-When choosing a Senior School program students should consider their future pathways and select a program appropriate for their needs.

-VCE VOCATIONAL MAJOR

-What is the VCE Vocational Major (VM)?

-The VCE Vocational Major is a new vocational and applied learning program that sits within the VCE.
-It is four new subjects that have been added to the VCE that will make up the core of your program.
+If you obtain at least two graded assessments and achieve an S for both Units 3 and 4 in a study in the same year, you will receive a study score.
+A study score is a number between 0 and 50 that indicates your ranking in relation to all students doing that study in that year.
+Can I repeat a study to achieve a better study score?
+Yes, you can repeat a study.
+Repeating a study at the Unit 3 and 4 level can also be a way of improving your study score and Australian Tertiary Admission Rank (ATAR).
+To do this, it is necessary that you repeat the Unit 3 and 4 sequence of the VCE study.
+VOCATIONAL MAJOR (VCE VM) What is the VCE Vocational Major (VCE VM)?
+The VCE Vocational Major is a vocational and applied learning program that sits within the VCE.
 It takes what is called an 'Applied Learning approach".
 Applied learning involves students engaging in relevant and authentic learning experiences.
 It is a method of learning where theoretical information comes to life for students in a real world context that relates directly to their own future, is within their own control and is within an environment where they feel safe and respected.
 Students' knowledge grows and expands as they take action to learn, reflect on that action and plan how to do it better next time.
-The VCE Vocational Major is the replacement for the Intermediate and Senior VCAL.
 It is a two year program over Year 11 and 12.
-Only students who enrol in the full program can choose these new VCE VM studies.
-The VCE Vocational Major will prepare students to move successfully into apprenticeships, traineeships, further education and training, university through alternative entry programs or directly into the workforce.
+The VCE VM will prepare students to move successfully into apprenticeships, traineeships, further education and training, university through alternative entry programs or directly into the workforce.
 The four main studies are assessed at a school level through authentic assessment activities.
 There are no external examinations for the VCE VM studies and therefore students do not receive a study score, and are not eligible to receive an ATAR.
-Students who have completed the satisfactory completion requirements of the VCE VM will receive a Victorian Certificate of Education with the words Vocational Major on it to recognise their achievements.
+Students who have completed the satisfactory completion requirements of the VCE VM will receive a Victorian Certificate of Education - Vocational Major to recognise their achievements.
 How is the VCE VM structured?

-The VCE Vocational Major has specific subjects designed to prepare students for a vocational pathway.
+The VCE VM has specific subjects designed to prepare students for a vocational pathway.
 The subjects are VCE VM Literacy, VCE VM Numeracy, VCE VM Work Related Skills, and VCE VM Personal Development Skills (and 180 hours of VET at Certificate II level or above).
 Each subject has four units and each unit has a set of outcomes which are assessed through a range of learning activities and tasks.
 Students will apply knowledge and skills in practical settings and also undertake community-based activities and projects that involve working in a team.
 What do I have to do to get my VCE VM?